ultimate-dominion/ultimate-dominion/packages/contracts/CONTIBUTING.md

 ```

-all stats can be positive or negative. if you want an attack to have a higher chance to hit but do less damage you could
+All stats can be positive or negative.
+If you want an attack to have a higher chance to hit, but do less damage, you could
-have `attackModifierBonus = 10` and `bonusDamage = -2` this would add a 10% higher chance to hit and subtract 2 from the final damage output.
+have `attackModifierBonus = 10` and `bonusDamage = -2`.
+This would add a 10% higher chance to hit and subtract 2 from the final damage output.

-you can also add any number of effects to any item, all will be applied whenever the item is used.
+You can also add any number of effects to any item.
+All will be applied when the item is used.

 `MagicDamage` and `PhysicalDamage` will apply the damage listed in the item stats and any bonuses from the effect stats.

+The `effects` dictate the kind of effect using this item will have.
+If there is no `effectId` in the `effects` array, your item will have no effect when used.
+For example, if you want an item to deal a physical damage effect, you would pass that `effectId` in the array.
+If you want it to have a poisoning effect, you can add that as an additional `effectId`.

-# Status Effects
+### Status Effects

-To create a new effect someone with adminAccess must call
+To create a new effect someone with `adminAccess` must call
 `UD__createEffect(EffectType effectType, string memory name, bytes memory effectStats)`

-when encoding the structs for status effect, similar to the items the bytes data you pass in will be created from the encoded
+When encoding the structs for status effect (similar to encoding structs for the items), the bytes data you pass in will be created from the encoded
-stats and validity data...
+stats and validity data (e.g. `abi.encode(statusEffectStatsData, statusEffectValidityData)`).

-e.g. `abi.encode(statusEffectStatsData, statusEffectValidityData)`

-there are two types of status effects, World Status effects and combat status effects
+**There are two types of status effects: World Status Effects and Combat Status Effects.**

-- World Status effects: are applied out of combat and use the validTime variable. this will be the number of seconds this effect will last for.
+- World Status Effects: applied only out of combat and use the `validTime` variable.
+This will be the number of seconds this effect will last for.
-- combat status effects: these effects are applied during combat and use the validTurns. this is the number of turns the effect is valid for
+- Combat Status Effects: applied only during combat and use the `validTurns`.
+This is the number of turns the effect is valid for.

-**If you have if validTime is set validTurns must be 0 and visa versa**
+**If you have a validTime, validTurns must be 0, and vice versa.**

-a world status effect cannot be used in combat and a combat status effect cannot be used out of combat.

-Status Effects can be applied to any Item with an effects array.
-Status effects can apply positive or negative stat modifiers.
+Validity structs:

 ```
 struct StatusEffectStatsData {